Cosmology with voids: Voids in redshift space

 where $\vec{S}$ is the redshift-space location of the void center at some distance from the observer, $H$ is the Hubble parameter at that redshift, and $\Delta_\text{los}$ is a real-space coordinate along the observer's line of sight relative to the void origin.
 We assume that the void is observed at a large distance $R \gg \Rvoid$, so that the unit vector along the line of sight, $\hat{e}_\text{los}$, is nearly constant for all points throughout the void.

-The transformation from real to redshift space increases the apparent depth of a void \cite{kaiser1987}.
+The mapping between real space and redshift space significantly impacts the measurement of void properties \cite{kaiser1987}.
 A small region in real space within an \ideal\ void is stretched in redshift space along the line-of-sight by a factor of $\Heff/H$.
 The void thus appears deeper in redshift space: